csbailey5t/nlp-ad/readme.md

 ## Streamlit app

 This project uses Streamlit to provide a front end for exploration of our data and experiments.
-To run the Streamlit app:
+To run the Streamlit app, within an active virtual environment:

 `streamlit run streamlit_app.py`